Nice96z/Nice96z/README.md

 4. **Self Muse Studio Website** (Under Development):
    - **Description**: Developing a website for my own company, **Self Muse Studio**.
 This project involves both front-end and back-end development.

+5. **NFT Minting Project** (Under Development):
+   - **Repository Name**: (Under Development):
+   - **Description**: A project to create and mint NFTs on a blockchain platform, exploring the intersection of art and technology.

 ---

 ## 💻 Open Source Contributions

-I am currently exploring opportunities to contribute to open-source projects and am eager to apply my skills while learning from the community.
+I am currently exploring opportunities to contribute to open-source projects, especially in blockchain and NFT spaces, and am eager to apply my skills while learning from the community.
 Stay tuned for updates as I embark on this journey!

 ---